ESCOMP/CTSM/doc/source/tech_note/Lake/CLM50_Tech_Note_Lake.rst

 If there are no resolved snow layers, the surface absorption fraction :math:`\beta` is set according to the near-infrared fraction simulated by the atmospheric model.
-This is apportioned to the surface energy budget (section 9.4.2), and thus no additional radiation is absorbed in the top :math:`z_{a}`  (currently 0.6 m) of unfrozen lakes, for which the light extinction coefficient :math:`\eta` (m\ :sup:`-1`) varies between lake columns (eq. ).
+This is apportioned to the surface energy budget (section :numref:`Surface Properties Lake`), and thus no additional radiation is absorbed in the top :math:`z_{a}`  (currently 0.6 m) of unfrozen lakes, for which the light extinction coefficient :math:`\eta` (m\ :sup:`-1`) varies between lake columns (eq. ).
 For frozen lakes